 ___________________________________________________

-I’m definitely very much an enthusiastic amateur, and I don’t claim to be the best photographer, but I hope this guide will help anyone interested in taking their first steps into stereo analogue joy.
+I’m definitely very much an enthusiastic amateur, and I never claimed to be the best photographer, but I hope this guide will help anyone interested in taking their first steps into stereo analogue joy.
 To me it really is a great joy, which also feels magical when you see your own images appearing in the darkroom.
 Seeing them finished in a mount, and in stereoscopic 3-D definitely feels very rewarding and exciting.
 Just expect your digital stereo friends to think that you’re crazy.

 Copyright © The Stereoscopy Blog.
 All rights reserved.